LP2X0X/PROGRAMMING/Web Dev/React/AFTER/2 - State, Event and Forms Interactive Components/Terms/State.md

 ### 🔷 What Is **State** in React?

 - In React, **state** is a **built-in object** that stores data **specific to a component** and controls how that component **behaves or appears**.
-- When state changes, React automatically **re-renders** the component to reflect the new data.
+- When state changes (useState), React **re-render** the component that owns that state.
+- If that state is passed as a prop to child components, those children are **also re-rendered**.

 ![[Screenshot 2025-07-14 at 19.30.24.png|center|500]]